jamesshore/ergotest/docs/reporting_api.md

 * _mark:_ Same as [testCaseResult.mark](automation_api.md#testcaseresultmark).
 * _filename:_ Same as [testCaseResult.filename](automation_api.md#testcaseresultfilename).

-Next, provide the path of the module with your [TestOptions](automation_api.md#testoptions]).
+Next, provide the path of the module in your [TestOptions](automation_api.md#testoptions]).
 It needs to either be an absolute path or the name of a node module.
-You can use `path.resolve()` to figure out the absolute path.
-Like this:
+You can use `path.resolve()` to figure out the absolute path:

 ```typescript
 import { TestRunner } from "ergotest/test_runner.js";